Challenges

 Reusing vacant buildings for housing

 In the context of budget austerity, public entities have tended to sell their vacant properties (both buildings and land) to private developers.
 The first challenge would be to rehabilitate these properties in order to limit new construction and urban sprawl.
 This rehabilitation should aim for zero environmental impact, but it is very expensive.
 To find a financial balance, this cost is generally reflected in the high prices of the housing created, thus contributing to the affordable housing crisis.
 The main challenge would then be to find a financial and partnership arrangement that simultaneously addresses environmental criteria and local social issues in the rehabilitation.
-Social needs should be determined among the unmet needs for affordable housing and other needs of the local community or neighborhood.
+Social needs should be determined among the unmet needs for affordable housing and other needs of the local community or neighbourhood.

 Design, planning and building Policy and financing